woocommerce/woocommerce-subscriptions-renewal-only-coupon/README.md

 # WooCommerce Subscriptions - Renewal Only Coupon

-Only allow some coupons to be applied to renewal payments, not initial sign-ups, by customers via the cart.
+Only allow some coupons to be applied only to renewal payments, not initial sign-ups, by customers via the cart.

 To define the coupon codes that should be renewal only, set the `WCS_RENEWAL_ONLY_COUPON_CODES` constant.
 The value fo the constant should be an array of coupon codes.